nus-cs2103-AY2021S2/ip/docs/README.md

 Mister Duke can identify four different types of tasks: To-do, Deadlines, Events and Notes.
 Identify which type of task you are adding and Mister Duke will keep track of them for you.

 ### Marking a task as done
-After you have complete a task, Mister Duke is able to tick its checkbox for you.
+After you have completed a task, Mister Duke is able to tick its checkbox for you.
 This way, you are able to stay on top of things and have a quick overview of what has not been done.

 ### Deleting a task
 Added a wrong task by mistake?
 Fret not as Mister Duke can delete the task from your list.